 I am interested in various aspects of Japanese phonology.
 In addition to my work on Fukuoka Japanese intonation, several of the papers on loanword phonology and lexical-category effects focus on data from Japanese.

-In addition to Japanese, I have also worked on phonological phenomena in Chinese languages and Korean.
+I have also looked at phonological phenomena in Chinese languages and Korean.

 Phonology and reading